mieweb/docs/content/functions/document-management/documents-and-forms/link-documents-to-other-documents.md

 ![](../link-documents-to-other-documents.assets/ba4facc936684174ab0d78f1dac61f8f.png)

-With the pending document still open in the previous window/tab, select the specific document type that needs added to the chart from the *Add Document* screen.
+With the pending document still open in the previous window/tab, select the specific document type that needs to be added to the chart from the *Add Document* screen.
 The document type being added will be linked to the document being reviewed in the E-Sign module.

 After selecting the new document type to add (e.g., Doctor Note text document), the *Add Document Properties* screen will load.
 Here, the **Document Links** section will display the link of the new document being added **Is a Reply to** the document being reviewed.
 Once added, the user can finish the review and e-sign the original document in the previous window/tab.

 ![](../link-documents-to-other-documents.assets/16b67440e8d4d53a4fef0e485e5df135.png)

-For more information on the E-Sign module and working the queue, please visit our directory of [E-Sign](../../e-sign-electronic-signature.md) help documentation.
+For more information on the E-Sign module and working the queue, please visit our directory of [E-Sign](https://docs.enterprisehealth.com/functions/e-sign-electronic-signature/) help documentation.

 ## Unlink a Document

-Sometimes a document will no longer need linked to another document.
+Sometimes a document will no longer need to be linked to another document.
 Unlinking documents is just as easy as linking.

 Locate the document needing unlinked.
 Click the **Properties** link in the document header.
 Scroll down to the *Document is Linked To* section, where all document links are listed, and simply click the **Add Link** hyperlink, found next to the section title.